rdkcentral/Dobby/rdkPlugins/Thunder/README.md

     "bearerUrl": "http://localhost"
 }
 ```

+### Localhost Masquerade
+If `localhostmasquerade` is set to `true`, Thunder will be made available inside the container on `127.0.0.1:9998` and `THUNDER_ACCESS` will be set to `127.0.0.1:9998` to match.

+This is set to `false` by default.

+When enabled, Thunder will still also be accessible on `100.64.11.1:9998`.

 ### Connection Limit
 *Note: this feature is currently disabled - change `mEnableConnLimit` in `ThunderPlugin.cpp` to true to enable*